-You can walk, bike or take the Pirate Water Taxi through today’s activities.
+You can walk, bike, or take the Pirate Water Taxi through the activities on your first day in Tampa.
 They’re going to be numerous, and you’re going to spend a lot of energy enjoying yourself.

 To begin day 1 of your 3 days in Tampa you’ll want to make your way to the riverwalk.

-The riverwalk is a 2.6-mile pedestrian and bike trail that runs along the Hillsborough River in downtown Tampa.
+The Tampa Riverwalk is a 2.6-mile pedestrian and bike trail that runs along the Hillsborough River in downtown Tampa Bay.

 If your hotel doesn’t offer a complimentary breakfast, then I suggest filling up on a delicious breakfast at Goody Goody Burgers located just southwest of the riverwalk in the neighborhood of Hyde Park to start your day.

-Then head down to the south end of the riverwalk where you’ll find the day’s first activity.
+Then head down to the south end of the riverwalk where you’ll find the first activity of this Tampa Bay itinerary.